 • the form status changes from In Progress to another status.

-To execute intercompany validation, navigate to Data Collection | Data collection, and select Execute IC validation from the three-dot context menu at the end of the reporting entity row.
+To execute intercompany validation, navigate to the Data collection workspace, and select Execute IC validation from the three-dot context menu at the end of the reporting entity row.

 The 'Execute IC validation' button is displayed.